embrace-io/embrace-docs/docs/ios/index.md

 ## Getting Started

 The Embrace Apple SDK is designed to provide first class observability and diagnostic data collection to your mobile application.
-It supports multiple platforms including iOS, iPadOS, and
+It supports multiple platforms including iOS, iPadOS, and tvOS.

 ## Major Versions Available

-Presently there are __two__ major versions of the Apple SDK available: 5.x and 6.x.
+Presently there are __two__ major versions of the Apple SDK available: 5 and 6.

 5.x is our stable, closed-source SDK that has been generally available since the year 2020.
-6.x is our open-source SDK that is approaching general availability, but may currently lack some features that Embrace customers use today.
+6.x is our open-source SDK that features major enhancements to the previous SDK, and has most of the features that Embrace customers use today.

 Versions 5.x and 6.x are not compatible nor are they interoperable.
 The 6.x SDK is built on [OpenTelemetry](https://opentelemetry.io), and the features and signals that it provides have different semantics than previous versions.
 6.x is also a rewrite of the SDK in the Swift programming language, so it does not include features that we won't support in the future, like Moments.

-Most of the feature discussion in these docs applies to both versions, as the Embrace dashboard works for both versions.
-However, when in doubt the features will reflect features from the 5.x SDK.

-As the 6.x SDK gains adoption and further maturity, we will update features and provide migration guides from 5.x to 6.x.
-Current 6.x documentation is found in the [Open Source](/ios/open-source) section of these docs.
+A [migration guide](/docs//ios/upgrade-guide.md) is available to implement the new features and interface in the 6.x SDK.
+We recommend that customers consider migrating to version 6, as it contains OTel primitives and better support for modern Swift features like async/await.

+## 6.x SDK Documentation

+This documentation reflects information on the 6.x Open Source SDK.
+Current documentation for the 6.x SDK can be found in our [**6.x Apple SDK**](/ios/open-source) sections.
+You can begin your integration by [linking Embrace](/docs//ios/open-source/linking-embrace.md).

 ## 5.x SDK Documentation